 - Rules of SQL formatting – Terminating SQL statements with semicolons

-Being able to set a desired SQL formatting style, saving that style and sharing the SQL formatting style with colleagues is another thing that every SQL Server formatting tool needs to have.
+Being able to set a desired style, saving that style and sharing the style with colleagues is another thing that every SQL Server formatter tool needs to have.
 Also, having a pre-set selection of pre-configured profiles, out-of-the-box is very helpful.

 With ApexSQL Refactor users can:

-- save preferred formatting options to a reusable profile
+- save preferred SQL query formatter options to a reusable profile

 - group and categorize formatting styles